The Todo Noise Application

 Conclusion

-In this tutorial, you have learned an important pattern that soundworks aims to simplify: the ability of simply creating remote control and monitoring of clients through the shared states.
+In this tutorial, you have learned an important pattern that soundworks aims to simplify: the ability of simply create remote control and monitoring of clients through shared states.
 Along the way, you have learned how to create a reusable Web Component using the Lit library.

 - Improve the start / stop synth so that no click occurs when it is stopped.

-- Create more complex synthesizers with more complex audio chains and more parameters.
+- Create more complex synthesizers with more more and more complex audio chains.

 - Improve the master chain, e.g. use decibels for the master volume to make the slider behavior more natural, add low pass and high pass filters.

-- Refactor the synthsizers with classes to create reusable components.
+- Refactor the synthesizers with classes to create reusable audio components.

 - etc.